Blair Strang

-Blair Strang (born 15 March 1972) is a New Zealand Maori actor.
+Blair Strang (born 15 March 1972) is a New Zealand Māori actor.
 He is most noted for playing ambulance driver Rangi Heremaia on New Zealand's longest-running soap opera, Shortland Street, between 1995 and 2001 and Brian King on Nothing Trivial from 2011 to 2014.

 Early life

-Born to a Pākehā father of English descent and a Māori mother, he attended Saint Kentigern College, Pakuranga, where he was Head Prefect.
+Born to a Pākehā father of Scottish descent and a Māori mother, he attended Saint Kentigern College, Pakuranga, where he was Head Prefect.